The Faraway Tree: Film

+In May 2024, it was announced that the film adaptation, under the script of Simon Farnaby and direction by Ben Gregor, will be starred by Andrew Garfield and Claire Foy.

 Television

-In 1997, stories from the novels were adapted into animated ten-minute episodes for the TV series Enid Blyton's Enchanted Lands.
+In 1997, stories from the novels were adapted into animated ten-minute episodes for the TV series Enid Blyton's Enchanted Lands which aired on Children's BBC and CBBC on Choice.
 The series, entitled Enchanted Lands: The Magic of the Faraway Tree had 13 episodes: